 Clean your steam iron from time to time to prevent its pores from getting clogged from mineral deposits of water – you can try a home remedy for this.
 Take vinegar and water in a 1:2 ratio and pour it into the container in your steam iron.
 Use the steam iron.
 The steam with the vinegar will clear out the clogged openings.
 After this discard the water and fill again with distilled water.

-Alternatives to a Steam iron
+What can be used as Alternatives to a Steam iron?

 You can use your simple iron as a steam iron – just use it with a dampened pressing cloth – read more about this in this post on press cloths.